RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Sarcasm_Irony/Endless_Sarcasm_Irony_Reddit0.md

 ++ Entertainment focus
 ++ "Just like The Onion!"
 Kremlin and White House
 ++ Recency bias
-++ Wiki organized Powerwould presentaiton would solve
+++ Wiki organized Powerpoint (Open Office Impress)  presentaiton would solve
 ++ Wiki getting on same page of important matters would solve